zshelali/unity-3-in-1-game/README.md

 * space to shoot the default ammos (infinite)
 * B to shoot the big missiles (30 available)

-### Thank you for letting us fix our mistake !!
-With the time you have given us we improved it and fixed some bugs.

-To prove that it works we have a video of the game.
+To prove that it works we have a video of the game (just in case).